zluigon/zluigon/README.md

 ## My Interests 🎮📺📚

 When I'm not coding, I'm probably lost in the world of video games (MMOs, JRPGs, and roguelites), anime, and manga.
-I'm also a sucker for horror movies.
+I'm also a sucker for sci-fi and horror movies.

 ## Currently Learning 📖